jwarden/hugo-build/README.md

 # hugo-build

-Docker image for building a site with hugo
+Docker image for building a site with hugo on gitlab